Campus Safety Clery Report

 Campus Safety Services

-The Campus Safety Department employs one full-time Chief, three full-time 12 month staff, one full-time 9 month staff, one part-time assistant and shared clerical support staff.
+The Campus Safety Department employs one full-time Chief, 5 full-time 12 month staff, two part-time assistant and shared clerical support staff.
 We also contract with a licensed security company to provide additional patrol services.
 The Campus Safety Department assists in preserving a safe environment, and protects faculty, staff, students, and property from crime and safety hazards.
 Specific services include but are not limited to 24 hour a day 7 days a week security patrols, the locking and unlocking of buildings, parking regulations enforcement, campus escorts, and dissemination of safety-related information.
 The Campus Safety Department reports to the Vice President of Finance.
-The Ocean View apartments are serviced by a contracted private security guard company which provides periodic patrols between the hours of 8pm-4am 7 days a week.
+The Ocean View apartments and Downtown building are serviced by a contracted private security guard company which provides periodic patrols between the hours of 3pm-6:30am 7 days a week.

 In the event of an emergency, all faculty, staff, students, and visitors should call 911, and then call the Campus Safety Department.
 The Campus Safety Department can be reached from any campus phone by dialing ex.
 6222 or (805) 565-6222 from an off campus phone.
 The Campus Safety Department is located in the office area of the Physical Plant Department building.